Chillig/ST_biostatistical_analysis/README.md

 ## Abstract
-Chronic inflammatory diseases are characterized by tissue infiltration of abundant and polyclonal T cells.
-It remains challenging to distinguish disease-driving from bystander immune cells.
-Here, we used spatial transcriptomics to investigate 52,000 human cutaneous transcriptomes of non-communicable inflammatory skin diseases (ncISD), including psoriasis, atopic dermatitis, and lichen planus. <br>
+Abundant heterogeneous immune cells infiltrate chronic inflammatory diseases and characterization of these cells is needed to distinguish disease-driving from bystander immune cells.
+Here, we investigated the landscape of non-communicable inflammatory skin diseases (ncISD) by spatial transcriptomics resulting in a large repository of 62,000 spatially defined human cutaneous transcriptomes of 31 patients. <br>
-Despite the expected T cell infiltration, per spatial spot we observed only 1-10 transcripts for T cell cytokines central for the pathogenic reaction.
-We confirmed these findings in independent patient cohorts using in situ hybridization, bulk and single-cell sequencing, and in vitro T cell stimulation assays.
-Expression of cytokine transcripts was limited to lesional skin and presented in a disease-specific pattern, indicating functional relevance.
-In fact, we identified responder signatures in the direct proximity of cytokines, and showed that single cytokine transcripts initiate amplification cascades of thousands of specific responder transcripts forming localized inflammatory microenvironments. <br>
+Despite the expected immune cell infiltration, we observe rather low numbers of pathogenic disease driving cytokine transcripts (IFNG, IL13 and IL17A), i.e. >125 times less compared to the mean expression of all other genes over lesional skin sections.
+Nevertheless, cytokine expression is limited to lesional skin and presented in a disease-specific pattern.
+Leveraging a density-based spatial clustering method, we identify specific responder gene signatures in direct proximity of cytokines, and confirm that detected cytokine transcripts initiate amplification cascades up to thousands of specific responder transcripts forming localized epidermal clusters.
-Thus, within the abundant and polyclonal T cell infiltrates of ncISD, a few T cells drive disease by initiating an inflammatory amplification cascade in their local microenvironment.
-Specifically targeting these T cells could form the basis of causative and individualized therapies of ncISD. <br>
+Thus, within the abundant and heterogeneous infiltrates of ncISD, only a few cytokine transcripts drive disease by initiating an inflammatory amplification cascade in their local microenvironment.

-*key words*: Spatial transcriptomics, chronic inflammatory skin diseases, immunological disorders, immunopathogenesis, adaptive immunity <br>
+*key words*: Spatial transcriptomics, chronic inflammatory skin diseases, psoriasis, atopic dermatits, lichen planus, immune response, cytokines <br>

 ## Lets get started!
 The source code used to generate the results and figures are in the py_scripts and r_scripts folder.
-Further, the developed *conditional density clustering algorithm* can be found in folder python_scripts/spatial_correlation. <br>
-All preprocessing steps and analysis are run in python.
-Solely the differential gene expression (DGE) analysis and pathway enrichment analysis are run in R. <br>
+Further, our *condition-based density clustering algorithm* can be found in the folder python_scripts/spatial_correlation.
+By running the **main.py** script you can either create figure 5F-H or read out information for the DGE analysis to create supplemental figure 8. <br> All preprocessing steps and analysis are run in python.
+Solely the differential gene expression (DGE) analysis and pathway enrichment analysis performed using R. <br> You can clone the repository by typing in the terminal the command:
-A processed example data is provided in [to be added soon](https://..??) and by running the pipeline the generated results will be saved in the output folder. <br>
-You can clone the repository by typing in the terminal the command:
 ```{bash}
 git clone https://github.com/Chillig/ST_biostatistical_analysis.git